jenshoej/serpent-to-openmc-converter/README.md

 ## Logic

-The logic is structured as follows:
+The logic of the converter is structured as follows:

 Serpent input -> IR layer as Python dicts -> OpenMC equivalent classes